 As to the dial, it is available either in Royal Ebony (pictured) or Silver Storm colors.
 As usual, the Swiss watchmaker plans to deliver the timekeeper on a wide choice of straps, including an expensive Barenia leather strap, rubber band or Speed metallic bracelet.

 Breitling usually tends to overprice their timepieces and when it comes to models co-branded with Bentley they overprice them even more.
 This one, for example, is currently offered with a minimum street price of over $12,000 USD even despite it being powered by a gloried ETA caliber (I mean, Breitling already has a great chronograph movement of their own, what keeps them from installing one into this expensive gadget?)
 Well, what can I say?
-The watchmaker was here long before than I was born, so I have an impression that they do know what they are doing.
+The watchmaker was here long before I was born, so I have an impression that they do know what they are doing.
 If this timepiece is out of your budget, well, it’s tough for you, I suppose.

-Breitling for Bentley Barnato Racing Chronograph automatic chronometer watch specification
+Breitling for Bentley Barnato Racing Chronograph specification

 Price: $12,200 (MSRP)